 GSI Professional Standards and Ethics Online Course

-If you are currently in the process of taking the course, please plan to complete all the quizzes with a passing score by July 28 at the latest.
+If you are currently in the process of taking the course, please plan to complete all the quizzes with a passing score by July 30 at 5 pm at the latest.
+This will ensure that all of your module quiz scores for the entire course will be intact.

 - GSI Responsibilities and Ethics